radicle-dev/old.radicle.xyz/content/docs/get-started.rst

 Now let's make our own garden by creating a new text file, ``$ touch mygarden.txt`` and open the file with your favorite editor.

 As mentioned in the issue above, the text should fit in a box of 20 characters wide and 8 lines high.

--- TODO: should users be able to add metadata fields? that have, for instance, their own Radicle project address?
-Maybe visible with a hover function? --

 Once we've planted a few vegatables and feel happy with our garden, we'll save the file and commit it to the repo using git.